istio/istio.io/content/en/docs/setup/install/operator/index.md

 Note that some parameters will temporarily exist in both the Helm and IstioControlPlane APIs - for example, K8s resources, namespaces and enablement.
-However, the Istio community recommends using the IstioControlPlane API as it is more consistent, is validated, and will naturally follow the graduation process for APIs while the same parameters in the Helm API are planned for deprecation.
+However, the Istio community recommends using the IstioControlPlane API as it is more consistent, is validated, and follows the graduation process for APIs.

-## Show differences
+## Show differences in profiles or manifests

-The `profile diff` and `manifest diff` subcommands can be used to show the differences between profiles or manifests, which is useful for checking the effects of customizations before applying changes to a cluster:
+The `profile diff` and `manifest diff` subcommands can be used to show the differences between profiles or manifests, which is useful for checking the effects of customizations before applying changes to a cluster.

-### Show differences between the default and demo profiles
+For example, you can show differences between the default and demo profiles using these commands:

 {{< text bash >}}
 $ istioctl experimental profile dump default > 1.yaml